-In the 1980s, it was recognised that the Sword-grass Brown Butterfly was locally threatened due to loss of habitat, In particular, its larval food plant Gahnia Sieberiana (commonly known as Sword-grass or Red-fruited Saw-edge).
-The Sword-grass Brown Butterfly is dependent on habitat which contains the Red-fruited Saw-edge.
-This is the only food plant of the Sword-grass Brown Butterfly.
+In the 1980's, it was recognised that the Sword-grass Brown Butterfly was locally threatened due to loss of habitat, In particular, its larval food plant Gahnia Sieberiana (commonly known as Sword-grass or Red-fruited Saw-edge).
+The Sword-grass Brown Butterfly is dependent on habitat which contains the Red-fruited Sawedge.
+This is the only food plant of the Swordgrass Brown Butterfly.

 The Red-fruited Saw-edge as its name suggests, has sharp, cutting strap like leaves.
 When fruiting, the bright red seeds are conspicuous, hanging down from the old flower stem.
 It is a plant species found in wet and swampy forests.
-This habitat occurs in small isolated pockets within the City of Knox and in Wicks Reserve.
+This type of habitat occurs in small isolated pockets within the City of Knox and in Wicks Reserve.

 Sword-grass Brown Butterflies can be seen flying on sunny days in the warmer months, between November and March.
 They are typically seen flying around the Red-fruited Saw-edge.
-After mating, eggs are laid singly on the Red-fruited Saw-edge.
+After mating, eggs are laid singly on the Redfruited Saw-edge.
 Once the eggs hatch, the leaves of the Red-fruited Saw-edge becomes food for the developing caterpillar.

-In the 1990s, several voluntary groups undertook planting of the Red-fruited Saw-edge in Wicks Reserve to increase the Sword-grass Brown Butterfly population.
+In the 1990's, a number of voluntary groups undertook planting of the Red-fruited Saw-edge in Wicks Reserve to increase the Sword-grass Brown Butterfly population.